Skip to main content

 Not all foods carry the same exposure risk.
 Some crops consistently show higher pesticide residues and benefit more from organic sourcing.

-Strawberries are a key example:
+Strawberries are a clear example:

 • Frequently rank among the highest residue foods

-• Often eaten raw, increasing exposure
+• Often consumed raw, increasing exposure

 • Treated with multiple pesticides including chloropicrin